milevk2/e-commerce_react_express/README.md

 - Web-scraping service for generating dummy shop data.
 - User authentication and authorization for a personalized shopping experience.
 - Bulgarian version of the site available through LanguageContext.jsx.
 It takes the language from language enum in language.js.

+**Functionalities:**

+  **Logged users**
+   - Can add their own products;
+   - Can EDIT and DELETE their own products;
+   - Can add comments to all products;
+   - Can add and delete items to/from their cart;
+   - They are unable to add their own products to the cart.

+  **Non-logged users**
+   - They can only review the products and their respective comments;
+   - The cart, my_products and add_products are not available to them.

+  **Admin (available only in development environment)**
+   - The admin can add products automatically through the web scraping service (this feature is available only on development environment in order to fill the site with products).

+ - Language switch is availabe to both logged and non-logged users.

 **API Integrations:**
 - Integration with https://weatherstack.com/ for user's convenience.